TiepiNL/tompeperkamp/README.md

 Some more specifics:

 - Tom would rather have difficult conversations than things to be unsaid and carry on building up in the background.
 - Give Tom a couple of specific examples and suggestions so he gets a clear sense of how he can improve.
-Or let me see what I can copy from someone else.
+Or let him see what he can copy from someone else.
 - Tell Tom when you’ve seen him improve on your feedback.
 He might think that he doesn't change that much, so please point it out when he does!
 - Tom prefers face-to-face talk (in-person or video call) for constructive feedback, as that gives a chance for dialogue and to clarify misunderstandings.
 If you're only comfortable kicking off a discussion with an email or a DM, Tom would rather you do that than not bring it up at all.
 - If you're not comfortable giving Tom some feedback yourself, he'd love for you to give it to his line manager or to a Scrum Master so they can anonymously relay it to him, but Tom really encourages you to give it to him directly.